loopstick/Digital-Electronics-Spring-2017/README.md

 you.
 If you have no idea, create the first circuit on [this](http://teachmetomake.com/wordpress/arduino-tutorial-h-bridge) page.

 ###Week 9: Thursday, March 16, 2017
+- Homework critique
+	- Disorganized and unclear.
+		- Confusing names of files and folders
+		- No understandable folder structure
+		- Missing parts of homework
+		- Comments often left over from examples or other programs on which you based yours but are no longer relevant.
+Get rid of them.
+	- Sensors: What do you want to know?
+Do some research and ask specific questions.
+- Homework review
+- Critique proposal concepts
 - Start working: Research, mock-ups, test ideas and concepts
 - time permitting
 	- Basic Electronic Theory